 My husband is an ‘alcoholic’ for several years.
 I got him to undergo de-addiction treatment six times.
 However, he did not change a bit.
 He continued to drink heavily and was not ready to change his behavior.
 I was forced to leave my job due to these issues and I have decided to take legal action.

 Kala explained her problem beginning with a sentence saying that her husband is an ‘alcoholic’.
 She used the English term.
 She is educated and she was working as a teacher in a college.
 Educated women have a better knowledge of the condition of their husbands.
-Chua (2012) observes that educated Malayali women tend to understand and talk about ‘alcoholism’ through a clinical lens.
+Chua (2012) observed that educated Malayali women tend to understand and talk about ‘alcoholism’ through a clinical lens.
 Kala’s usage of the term ‘alcoholic’ when she reported her trouble is one of the best examples of this.
 She considers her husband’s problem as a medical issue and hopes that it is possible to change his condition through medication.
 That is why she spent her time and money to treat him six times.
 Treatment for heavy alcohol use nearly six times is grueling.
 It involves immense wastage of money, time and effort and there exists the risk of treatment not being successful.
 It shows the problems in de-addiction treatment.
 Both the above women reported continuing domestic violence after the failure of de-addiction therapy.

 Another participant, 42-year-old Saritha, is a homemaker.
 She had a love marriage at the age of 22.
 She belongs to the Thiyya community and middle class.
 She said: